ansible/awx/awx/ui_next/SEARCH.md

 - DONE make filter and list header tests
 - DONE change api paramsSerializer to handle duplicate key stuff
 - DONE update qs update function to be smaller, simple param functions, as opposed to one big one with a lot of params

-## TODO for this PR

-- add search filter removal test for qs.
+- DONE add search filter removal test for qs.
-- bug: remove button for search tags of duplicate keys are broken, fix that
+- DONE remove button for search tags of duplicate keys are broken, fix that

 ## TODO later on in 3.6: stuff to be finished for search iteration 1 (I'll card up an issue to tackle this.
 I plan on doing this after I finished the awx project branch work)

-- currently handleSearch in Search.jsx always appends the __icontains post-fix to make the filtering ux expected work right.
+- currently handleSearch in Search.jsx always appends the `__icontains` post-fix to make the filtering ux expected work right.
 Once we start adding number-based params we will won't to change this behavior.
 - utilize new defaultSearchKey prop instead of relying on sort key
 - make access have username as the default key?
 - make default params only accept page, page_size and order_by